DBu3hanan/DBu3hanan/README.md

 - 👋 Hi, I’m Diamond Buchanan
-- 👀 I’m interested in web programming and design
+- 👀 I’m an aspiring web developer / designer / programmer

 <!---
 DBu3hanan/DBu3hanan is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.